 Altogether, it's a complete digital keyboard setup, right out of the box

-Overview of the Alesis Melody 61 MKII's features
+Alesis Melody 61 MKII's Features

 When it's all set up, the Alesis Melody 61 MKII has a stylish look.
 The stand, bench, microphone, and headphones give the instrument a professional studio feel that is appealing.
 61 keys are often used for beginner keyboards, because it's an ample range of notes for beginners to learn with and produces a satisfying range of songs and musical styles, before upgrading to a full 88-key keyboard.